zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 where:

 * **`service-alias`**
-is an unique string to identify the key entry.
+is a unique string to identify the key entry.
 All keystore entries (key and trusted certificate entries) are accessed via unique aliases.
 Since the keystore has only one certificate, you can omit this parameter and use the default value `localhost`.

 * **`service-keystore`**
 is a repository of security certificates plus corresponding private keys.
 The `<keystore_path>` is the path excluding the extension to the keystore that is generated.
 It can be an absolute path or a path relative to the current working directory.
 The key store is generated in PKCS12 format with the `.p12` extension.
 Ensure that the path is in an existing directory where your service expects the keystore.